sim0njo/docs/docs/Phc2MqttV5.md

-The STM also has a management interface via which it is configured using the Systemsoftware, for an STMv1/2 this is an RS232 serial link with a binary protocol, for an STMv3 this is an ethernet interface with the XMLRPC protocol.
+The STM also has a management interface via which it is configured using the Systemsoftware, for an STMv1/2 this is an RS232 serial link with a binary protocol, for an STMv3 this is an ethernet interface with the XMLRPC-over-HTTP protocol.

 From version 4.2.0.0 on we introduce the Simple Rule Server daemon (SRSD), this server lets you specify JSON format rules that are triggered by events and which can execute one or more actions.
-See [Simple Rule Server](/phc2mqtt/SimpleRuleServer) for details.
+See [Simple Rule Server](/docs/SimpleRuleServer) for details.

 After the initial release of v5 firmware we decided to change the version numbering into v5.xx.yy.
 In v5.02.00 a full documented integration for
 Home Assistant is provided by means of MQTT Discovery.
+Read section [Advertising your PHC system to Home Assistant](#advertising-your-phc-system-to-home-assistant) for details.

 ## Hardware